OpenMined/PySyft/packages/syft/PYPI.md

 - `0.5.1` - <a href="https://github.com/OpenMined/courses/tree/foundations-of-private-computation">Course 2</a> + M1 Hotfix
 - `0.2.0` - `0.5.0`

-PySyft and PyGrid use the same `version` and its best to match them up where possible.
+PySyft and Syft Server use the same `version` and its best to match them up where possible.
 We release weekly betas which can be used in each context:

 PySyft (Stable): `pip install -U syft`